starranuk/dice-game/README.md

 ![Game Instructions](https://starranuk.github.io/dice-game/assets/readme_files/game-inst.png)

- - A reset button and pop-up "sweetalert2" which contains a warning that the reset action can't be undone and that they will lose their scores.
+ - A reset button and pop-up "sweetalert2" which contains a warning "*You will lose your scores!, press the Cancel button if you have changed your mind and would like to go back to your game*".

 ![Reset Alert Message](https://starranuk.github.io/dice-game/assets/readme_files/resetalert.png)

  - An input field for the player to add their name.
-This is used when updating the player as to whether their answer was correct or incorrect.
+This is used to advise the player whether their answer is correct or incorrect.
 There are no game issues if the player does not enter their name.

 ![Enter your name](https://starranuk.github.io/dice-game/assets/readme_files/name.png)